 African American perspectives and experiences remain under-represented in the annals of Presbyterian history.
 This collecting initiative redoubles PHS's efforts to document Black lives, work, and witness in an increasingly multicultural Church—from the organization of the First African Presbyterian Church in 1807 to the election of the first African American stated clerk of the PC(USA) in 2016.

---African American History digital collection in Pearl
+Visit the African American History collection in Pearl.

 --Church of the Covenant (Wilkes-Barre, Pa.) was the first pastorate of William Drew Robeson, human rights champion, later pastor of Witherspoon Street Presbyterian Church (Princeton, N.J.), and father of activist Paul Robeson.
 The church dissolved in 1895; its only volume of session minutes is held here.
 (V MI46 W652cs)

 --Thelma C. Davidson Adair was the first African American woman moderator of the Presbyterian Church, elected by the 188th General Assembly in Baltimore in 1976.
 In a 2008 interview, Adair reflects on the work of Church Women United to create "causeways," uniting women across continents.